microsoft/fluentui/docs/react-v9/contributing/rfcs/shared/build-system/stop-styles-transforms.md

 - 👎 Harder to maintain; adds complexity to the build system
 - 👎 Another public API that is tightly coupled only for limited set of files including Griffel
 - 👎 Increased install size (NPM package will be larger)

+## Rejected solutions

+### Option A: Stop pre-processing styles

+_Rejection reason:_

+_- This option is not backward compatible and will cause performance issues for apps not utilizing AOT_

+> Note: Applications already undertake this responsibility, as first and third-party packages do not include pre-processed styles.

+This option involves eliminating the pre-processing step from `@fluentui/react-components`, shifting the responsibility to the consuming application.

+This is the simplest option, albeit it necessitates adjustments in the consuming app and is not backward compatible.
+Consequently, apps not utilizing [AOT in Griffel](https://griffel.js.org/react/ahead-of-time-compilation/introduction) will experience noticeable slowdowns during initial loading.

+## Pros and Cons

+- 👍 (DX) drastically simplified Fluent build flow
+  👍 (DX/CI) significantly faster transpilation of Fluent libraries ([microsoft/griffel#534](https://github.com/microsoft/griffel/issues/534))
+- 👎 Not backward compatible